Little Rock recruiting office shooting: Return to the U.S. (January 2009–present)

 Muhammad moved in with his parents in Memphis for several months on his return.
 He moved to Little Rock, Arkansas, in April, where his father opened an office of his tour bus business (Twin City Tours) to provide a job as a driver for his son and create a chance for him to bring his wife from Yemen.

 Muhammad was investigated by the FBI's Joint Terrorism Task Force when he returned.
 The Task Force also investigated the suspect's visit to Columbus, Ohio; authorities had monitored some Somali Americans traveling from there to Somalia to "wage jihad."

 According to Muhammed's seven handwritten letters from May to October 2010, which he sent to The Commercial Appeal newspaper, he described his planning and activities related to his June 2009 attack.
-He claimed to have bought several used guns as a way to avoid scrutiny, stockpiled ammunition, practiced target shooting, and bought a .22-caliber rifle at Wal-Mart to determine whether he was being watched.
+He claimed to have bought several used guns as a way to avoid scrutiny, stockpiled ammunition, practiced target shooting, and bought a .22-caliber rifle at Walmart to determine whether he was being watched.

 Muhammad said in his letters that none of his attacks had gone as planned.
 His initial plan was to kill rabbis and target Zionist organizations, and to attack army recruiting centers.
 According to the U.S. Department of Homeland Security, he used Google Maps to plan attacks on recruiting centers in at least five states (including in New York, Atlanta, Louisville, and Philadelphia).
 He also intended to target Times Square in New York City, Jewish institutions (including in Atlanta), a day-care center, a post office, and a Baptist church.

 In an interview, Muhammad said his jihad started in Little Rock.
 He then drove to Nashville and threw a Molotov cocktail at an orthodox rabbi's house, but the device failed to detonate.
 He drove to an Army recruiting center in Florence, Kentucky, because it was close to the highway and near the Ohio border.
 But the center was closed.
 He then returned to Little Rock, where he shot the soldiers at the recruiting station.

 He was indicted on one count of capital murder and 15 counts of terrorist acts.